redhat-nfvpe/onap-lab-experimental/README.md

 Special Thanks
 --------------

-The following people may not show up in the commit history but helped on the way:
+The following people may not show up in the commit history but deserve credit for contributing:

-* Ruslan Usichenko
+* Aaron Smith
 * Andrew Bays
-* Yolanda Robla Mota
 * Frank Zdarsky
 * Leif Madsen
+* Ruslan Usichenko
+* Yolanda Robla Mota